chuilee/jCountdown/README.md

 		Used by template for building countdown

 	timeWrapClass - Default: ''
-		Used by template for building countdown so you can style your coundown
+		Used by template for building countdown so you can style your countdown

 	textWrapClass - Default: 'cd-time'
-		Used by template for building countdown so you can style your coundown
+		Used by template for building countdown so you can style your countdown

 	timeSeparator - Default: ''
 		(String) Separator for each time section